tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 **Additional Notes:**

 * The most frequent non compliance with the journal's standards that need to be corrected are: missing authors' affiliations, non-active or missing links (URLs), incorrect citing of the references (reference cited in text does not match reference from list), and non-expansion of acronyms at first use.
+There are also typos and wording issues, particularly, but not exclusively from authors for whom English is not native. **Please read all content carefully,** you are acting both as an editor and reviewer.
+If in doubt, seek a second opinion.

 * Please use the [Track changes](https://arpha.pensoft.net/tips/Track-Changes) option rather than making arbitrary changes to the manuscript that the author may not see.
 Both you and the authors should use this method when exchanging revised versions.